Shen-SLJ/basic-churn-ANN/README.md

 # Basic-Churn-ANN
 Basic neural network trained to solve binary classification problem of whether a customer will exit based on input data.
-A mini project.

 ### Pre-reqs
 * Python 3.12 (and not higher)